kieselsteini/delve/README.md

 ## How to compile?
 - clone this git repo
-- just type `make` on any Unix compatible system
+- just type `make` on any Unix compatible system (or `make linux` for a Unix/Linux with GNU readline)
 	- currently tested on
 		- macOS
 		- Linux